-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source General Government County Manager Advisory Board and Committee Office Coordinates the application, selection, monotoring, and reporting process for nearly 45 advisory boards (450 citizen volunteers) created by the BOCC to provide advice, guidance, and recommendations to the Commission on special issues or areas of special interest.
-1 Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Customer Service/ Commission Reception Assists the general public over the telephone and in person with all questions and requests for service ensuring that the public is directed to the appropriate office able to address or resolve special inquiries and requests.
-1 Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Commission Services Office Provides administrative support for the County Commission, including all meeting appointments with citizens, speaking engagements, special meetings, and public records requests.
-Maintains correspondence and coordinates services provided to the County Commission by the County Manager.
-Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Economic Development/Sustaina bility Program Provides staff support for economic development, sustainable activities to protect resources and reduce energy consumption.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source General Government County Manager Advisory Board and Committee Office Coordinates the application, selection, monitoring, and reporting process for approximately 45 advisory boards (450 citizen volunteers) created by the BOCC to provide recommendations to the Commission.
+1 Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Assists the general public over the telephone and in person with all questions and requests for service ensuring that the public is directed to the appropriate office able to resolve special inquiries.
+1 Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Commission Services Office Provides office support for the Commissioners.
+Schedules appointments with citizens; coordinates BoCC retreats; and meetings with cities.
+Maintains Board assigned committee appointment schedules for each commissioner.
+Manages incoming correspondence and coordinates services provided to the County Commission by the County Manager.
+Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund General Government County Manager Provides staff support for economic development and sustainable activities to protect resources, reduce energy consumption and expanded economic development opportunities.
 Manages specific capital projects and special assignments of significant community visibility.
-Assists in following up and updating the Energy Conservation Strategies Report, economic development plan, local food initiatives and coordinates efforts with economic agencies and economic incentives for applicants. d Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund
+Assists in following up and updating the Energy Conservation Strategies Report, economic development plan, local food initiatives and coordinates efforts with economic agencies and incentives for applicants.
+Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund